 FOR SOLID BLACK TEXT: When you want your text to be solid black, use these percentages: C:0% / M:0% / Y:0% / K:100%, because using the the percentages for the Solid Black Background, immediately above, on text, will result in offsetting.

-The color blue consistes of a color combination of Cyan and Magenta values.
+True Blue: The color blue consists of a color combination of Cyan and Magenta values.
 The higher the Magenta value, the higher the risk of your blues turning purple.
 To avoid your blues from turning purple we recommend the Magenta value be at least 35% lower that the Cyan value.
 For example: 100% Cyan and 100% Magenta equals Purple.
 Although this combination looks blue on your computer screen, it will print purple.

 Due to PrintFirm, Inc. 's employment of a printing method, called "Gang-Printing," PrintFirm, Inc. DOES NOT GUARANTEE the accuracy of its printing reproductions, particularly with respect to color variations.

 In order to prevent your image (text or picture) from being trimmed or cut off, the image must be 1/4 of an inch (0.25) from the edge of your layout.

 Any images that are meant to extend into the edge of your design must extend into the bleed area, within a minimum of 1/16 of an inch all around (0.0625").

 Bleed is a technical term for printing that extends to the edge of a page.
 For example, a business card is 3.5”x2", but we require a 1/8 in.
 (0.125 in.) bleed making the file 3.75” x 2.25"